Kreglar/Turbulence/README.md

 ## Compiling From Source

-To compile from source, make sure you have all the dependencies installed: `pip install pyinstaller PyQt6`
+To compile from source, make sure you have all the dependencies installed: `pip install pyinstaller PyQt6 numpy`

 Then run the build script: `pyinstaller --onefile --noconsole src/main.py`